 13) Final validation report will look like below.

 Create the cluster now.
 Other steps are very easy.
-I don’t need to explain deeply because cluster validation already succeeded.
+I don’t need to explain here since the cluster validation already succeeded.

 Unfortunately, it took one of my 2GB disks as a quorum disk.
 But no problem, we can change it later.
 That option is available in Windows cluster manager.

 Now we have a working Windows failover cluster on VMware workstation which is running on our single physical computer.
 For testing purpose, you can install file-sharing or IIS server on the cluster and check the failover of the service.
 It will work well.
 It is the ideal way for testing and learning purpose if you are preparing for any Microsoft certifications.

 Feel free to share your comments and problems with this.
 If you are satisfied with this post and blog, please share with others.